SpatialInfinity/AWS-SA-StudyLAB/README.md

 - An instance can support more than 1 EBS volume
 - Delete on terminatin of EC2 can be activated - by default off

+### EBS Hands On

+### EBS Snapshots

+- Not necessary to detach EBS in order to snapshot
+- Make backup of EBS volume at a point in time
+- Can copy snapshot across AZ or Region
+- EBS snapshots can be moved to an archive tier which is 75% cheaper
+-

+## Snapshot Lab

+-